icsm-au/3d-csdm-common/README.md

 ## Further documentation

+The [OGC Building Blocks](https://ogcincubator.github.io/bblocks-docs/) documentation describes the general approach to packaging and testing specifications.

 The OGC register of Building Blocks is [here](https://opengeospatial.github.io/bblocks/register.html)

 This is a "permissive" schema suitable for international contexts, with ICSM common and specific jurisdictional profiles described with machine-readable constraints in a separate repository [https://github.com/icsm-au/3d-csdm-profiles](https://github.com/icsm-au/3d-csdm-profiles)